girlguidinghertfordshire/ggherts/about-us/county-centre/indoor-accommodation/index.md

 location_map: false
 showMap: false
 banner_image: /assets/images/core/hgc_outdoorview.webp
-description: The Hertfordshire Guide Centre is located in the village of Cottered in North Herts, and is suitable for meetings, trainings, sleepovers and camps.
+description: The Hertfordshire Guide Centre holiday house is perfect for unit holidays and other indoor residentials, as well as daytime and evening events.
 lastmod: 2022-09-07T20:48:28.022Z
 ---
 {:.lead}